mcolley73/GameOfLife/README.md

 * Click and Drag to spawn life with the stroke of a mouse
 * Toggle gridlines to ease freehand drawing
 * Load sample worlds or generate JSON for more sample worlds
+* Drag various glyphs from the palette into your world
 * Click to toggle individual cells

 ### Visual Features